UMR-CNRM/PHYEX/docs/Developer.md

 ### Refactoring contributions from now on, and scientific contributions after cycle 49t1

-Who: developers with scientific contributions based on cycles 49t2 and following; and developers with GPU-refactoring contributions.
+Who: developers with scientific contributions based on cycles 49t1 and following; and developers with GPU-refactoring contributions.

-Workflow summary: after the cycle 49t1 (starting from 49t2?), AROME and HARMONIE-AROME will become a bundle.
+Workflow summary: after the cycle 49t1 (probably starting from cycle 50), AROME and HARMONIE-AROME will become a bundle.
 Il will be built with source codes coming from various places.
 One of these places will be the PHYEX repository.
 Pull requests must be sent to each modified components of the bundle.

 Developer must use a model specific branch (arome\_\<commit\_hash\> when working with the model, or testprogs\_\<commit\_hash\> when working with the offline tools).
 These branches receive tags based on the master branch version.
 For example the commit, in the master branch, corresponding to the version 1.0.0 of PHYEX will receive the tag "v1.0.0".